c-rainbow/twitch-archive-youtube/README.md

 In general, HLS has two components: (1) .m3u8 playlists and (2) .ts segments.
 Ths script downloads playlists and segments from Twitch, generates simplified playlists, and uploads the repackaged playlists and the same segment files to Youtube.
 ## No encoding/decoding (no FFMPEG)
 Since the script only downloads/uploads .m3u8 media playlist and.ts segment files, it does not re-encode to relay the stream, therefore uses significantly less CPU.

+## Python
+This code was tested in Python 3.9.